 I found this recipe on a fantastic blog called The Loopy Whisk which features lots of free-from recipes and I was delighted by this gluten-free loaf.
 It worked really well and I wanted to share my simplified adaptation of it.
 I started to tinker very cautiously with the recipe, mainly motivated by using up various types of flour in my cupboard.
 My tinkering became less cautious and I might even go out on a limb and say that any combination of gluten free flours will do.
 I have found that Dove’s gluten free plain flour works well.

 The ‘special’ ingredient in this recipe is psyllium husk powder.
-I’ve found it is quite expensive to buy in the shops I’ve tried but you can buy it cheaply enough online from Wholefood Earth.
+I’ve found that it is quite expensive to buy in the shops I’ve tried but you can buy it cheaply enough online from Wholefood Earth.
 Please note this recipe uses a much higher oven temperature than I would normally use to make bread, but fear not – it works well!

 12g instant yeast

 23g psyllium husk powder

 75g buckwheat flour